Yathkyed Lake

-Yathkyed Lake (variant: Haecoligua; meaning: "white swan") is a natural freshwater lake in Kivalliq Region, Nunavut, Canada, North America.
+Yathkyed Lake (variant: Haecoligua; meaning: "white swan") is a natural freshwater lake in Kivalliq Region, Nunavut, Canada.
 Located between Angikuni Lake and Forde Lake, it is one of several lakes on the Kazan River.
 Yathkyed lake was named by the Sayisi Dene, historical barren-ground caribou hunters of the area.
 Caribou Inuit artifacts have also been found here.
 The lake has a surface area of 1,449 square kilometres.

-It contains the only island in a lake on an island in a lake on an island in a lake on Earth.
+It contains an island in a lake on an island in a lake on an island in a lake, also known as a fourth-order island.
+It is the only known fourth order island in the world.

 Climate

 The climate of the area is cold with cold summers and no dry seasons.